Literature Review and Scopus

 Dimensions(external link)

 Dimensions is a linked research data platform developed by Digital Science(external link), which also works as an academic search engine.
-Though Dimension’s free version does not provide all its functionalities, it works as an effective discovery service with citation analysis.
-Users can limit their results to just open access ones.
+Although the free version of Dimensions does not offer all its functionalities, it serves as an effective discovery service that includes citation analysis.
+Users can limit their results to just the open access ones.
 To access the platform, users must create a free account.

 Google Scholar(external link)